alttch/eva3/doc/items.rst

 items are placed on the same bus or external controller and queried by a single command.

-Multiupdate is an independant item in the system with it's own configuration and without status and value.
+Multiupdate is an independant item in the system with its own configuration and without status and value.
 In turn, it updates statuses of the included items.
 Multiupdate can be :doc:`virtual<virtual>`.